seancaho/ichi/README.md

 ```
 mkdir ~/Documents/code
 ```
-Then move the ichi_script folder and all contents into that directory.
+Then move the ichi folder and all contents into that directory.
 ```
-mv ~/Downloads/ichi_script /Documents/code/
+mv ~/Downloads/ichi /Documents/code/
 ```
 Or just use Finder and do this the easy way. ;)

 Ichi Script will likely be updated from time to time.
-When updated files are sent, simply replace the files in the ichi_script directory with the updated versions.
+When updated files are sent, simply replace the files in the ichi directory with the updated versions.

 ## 3. Install Required Packages
 The majority of dependencies that Ichi Script relies on are part of the standard library.
 Packages not in the standard library that need to be added to your local machine are listed at the top of the files in Ichi Script and aggregated in requirements.txt.

-To add the packages, after installing Python3, move into the ichi_script directory:
+To add the packages, after installing Python3, move into the ichi directory:
 ```
-cd ~/Documents/code/ichi_script
+cd ~/Documents/code/ichi
 ```

 And then run the following commands: